FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/video-server.md

 ```
 * Enable the HTTP API
 * Set the listener's address to the RaspPi's IP address (or ZeroTier)

-Here are the relevant properties after updates (in context).
+Here is an example with the relevant properties after updates (in context).
 ```yaml
 # Enable the HTTP API.
 api: yes